Bangladesh PM Sheikh Hasina in India to bolster trade, connectivity | The China Post

 All’s not well

-The two nations will also likely discuss their own migrant issues.
+It had been expected that the two nations would also likely discuss their own migrant issues.
 India has recently sought to identify thousands of what it says are “illegal migrants” from Bangladesh who have entered India across their porous border over the years.
 India plans to seek their repatriation to Bangladesh.

-Both sides also have issues with water sharing.
-Bangladesh is concerned over India’s delay in signing an agreement on the sharing of water from the Teesta river, which flows from India into Bangladesh.
+Hasina also highlighted that the people of Bangladesh are awaiting implementation of a 2011 agreement for sharing water from the Teesta river, which flows from India into Bangladesh.

+Modi told her that his government is working with all stakeholders in India for the implementation of the agreement.

-Bangladesh says it is a lower riparian state and needs Teesta river water during the lean summer season.
+Bangladesh has said it is a lower riparian state and needs Teesta river water during the lean summer season.

 The agreement has been pending since it was nearly signed in 2011 as it has been blocked by India’s West Bengal state Chief Minister Mamata Banerjee.
 Banerjee has said the state can’t spare water for Bangladesh because of its summer needs.